zen0bit/awesome-stars/topics.md

 ## kotlin

+- [Raival-e/Prism-File-Explorer](https://github.com/Raival-e/Prism-File-Explorer) - A modern, feature-rich, and lightweight file manager for Android, built entirely with Kotlin and Jetpack Compose.
 - [rainxchzed/Github-Store](https://github.com/rainxchzed/Github-Store) - A free, open-source app store for GitHub releases — browse, discover, and install apps with one click.
 Powered by Kotlin and Compose Multiplatform for Android & Desktop.
 - [massivemadness/Squircle-CE](https://github.com/massivemadness/Squircle-CE) - 👨‍💻 Squircle CE is a fast and free multi-language code editor for Android
 - [kaleedtc/Privacium](https://github.com/kaleedtc/Privacium) - A simple app for discovering tools that respects your privacy.